iamsuryasonar/webdev-notes/React.md

 };
 ```

-### Q.Why virtual DOM is faster to update than real DOM?
+### Q. Why virtual DOM is faster to update than real DOM?
 -> The virtual DOM is faster to update than the real DOM because React uses a clever technique to minimize the number of updates that need to be made to the real DOM.

 When you update the virtual DOM, React will compare the new virtual DOM with the old one, determine which parts have changed, and then update the real DOM accordingly.
 This means that only the parts of the DOM that actually need to be changed are updated, which is much faster than updating the entire DOM every time there is a change.